The baby nappy facts

 Keeping baby bums healthy and happy

 You can avoid all of these harmful ingredients by using the toxin-free and eco nappy products that you find here.
 Every nappy, wipe, and baby bum care product is made from safe, sustainable materials that align with Earth Collective’s Wellness & Sustainability Policy.

 The impact on planet Earth

-Disposable nappies are the third largest consumer item in landfills; that’s 30% of non-biodegradable waste!
+Disposable nappies are the third largest consumer item in landfills; that’s 30 percent of non-biodegradable waste!
 And it takes hundreds of years for conventional nappies to decompose.
-Eco-disposables are up to 80% biodegradable which means there’s an option to compost wet nappies at home; they’re toxin-free, meaning they won’t leach chemicals into landfill; and their manufacturers have increased the sustainability of their supply chains.
+Eco-disposables are up to 90 percent biodegradable which means there’s an option to compost wet nappies at home; they’re toxin-free, meaning they won’t leach chemicals into landfill; and their manufacturers have increased the sustainability of their supply chains.

 Yet, the most planet-friendly of all are cloth nappies.
 If every mum used just one cloth nappy a day, she could save the planet from 365 disposable nappies each year.
 As a collective, with this one change, mums could save the planet from millions of nappies each year.